-Beatrice was "terribly seasick" the entire trip, whereas her brother Dominick claimed, "I used to eat like a horse...
+Beatrice was "terribly seasick" the entire trip, whereas her brother Dominick (G2 - M) claimed, "I used to eat like a horse...
 I was waiting for the soup all the time."
-He also related how he experienced at least one tantrum.
+He also related how he experienced at least one tantrum as he laid in his bunk.